Digital Photo Storage Devices

 Choosing Reliable Digital Photo Storage Devices is Important

-Wouldn’t you like to know that your digital photo storage devices will take care of things regardless of whether you are an amateur or pro?
+Wouldn’t you like to know that your digital photo storage devices will take care of things for you?
+Regardless of whether you are an amateur or pro.
 You may spend hours, days or even weeks taking some great shots only to have your storage media give up on you.

-Modern devices (even the aging iPod Touch 4G) have such incredible Retina display screens that they are good enough to show your portfolio to clients on!
-Also, be sure to check out our review of the new Amazon Kindle Fire HD…nice!
+You have spent good, hard-earned money on camera equipment only to skimp on the media.
+It is like spending millions building a grand museum, only to hold jumble sales in it!
 Well, maybe that is a bit harsh, but I have a point here.
 Did you ever do the shameful thing done by most of us at some point?
 Open the back of a camera only to realise it still has film in it!
-Makes my stomach churn to think about it, thankfully it never happened during a wedding.

 The nearest thing to this in digital photography, is to erase all your photos from the memory card accidentally.
 In my early days of digital photography, I had someone do that to my camera whilst they were "playing" with it.
 Luckily, I had recently read an article on how to retrieve deleted files from digital photo storage devices.

-In fact, you may not know this, but you CAN actually retrieve ALL the photos you have ever taken on one card, no matter how many times you have formatted it!
+In fact, you may not know this, but you CAN actually retrieve ALL the photos you have ever taken on one card.
+No matter how many times you have formatted it!
 See the link above for details of this all important software.
 If you are seriously into digital photography, you need some backup should the worst happen!

 How would spending more help me here?

 Buying cheap storage media is similar to buying cheap cassette tapes way back when.
-They were the first to make that strange noise as your tape player methodically “Chewed” up the music tape you had lovingly recorded just weeks earlier.
+They were the first to make that strange noise as your tape player methodically "chewed" up the music tape you had lovingly recorded just weeks earlier.

 The better compact flash card manufacturers, like Lexar for example, give a lifetime guarantee on their professional range.
-Like anything, you get what you pay for, and more gigabytes and faster speeds cost a bit more but are worth it.
+Like anything, you get what you pay for.
+More gigabytes and faster speeds cost a bit more but are worth it.

 So what digital photo storage devices would YOU recommend?